Have you ever hit your ball into a ball that has already been played?

 What If Golf Balls Hit Another Ball From Off The Fairway

-If your ball strikes another players ball on the fairway by accident, both players will play from where their balls lie.
+If your ball strikes another players ball on the fairway by accident,

 There is no penalty incurred.